TanStack/router/docs/framework/react/start/server-functions.md

 ## What are Server Functions?

-Server functions allow you to specify logic that can be invoked anywhere (even the client), but run **only** on the server.
-In fact, they are not so different from an API route, but with a few key differences:
+Server functions allow you to specify logic that can be invoked almost anywhere (even the client), but run **only** on the server.
+In fact, they are not so different from an API Route, but with a few key differences:

 - They are not publicly accessible via HTTP
-- They can be called from anywhere in your application, including loaders, hooks, components, etc.
+- They can be called from many places in your application, including loaders, hooks, components, etc.

-However, they are similar to regular API routes in that:
+However, they are similar to regular API Routes in that:

 - They have access to the request context, allowing you to read headers, set cookies, and more
 - They can access sensitive information, such as environment variables, without exposing them to the client